11 Home Maintenance Tips Perfect for the Summer

 This might be a wishlist, but creating habits around chores will make an impact the rest of the year as well!

 If you have children, they are probably looking for some summer activities.
 Start a new game around household chores.
-From the toys are on fire to the vacuum monster, there are a few ways to get kids excited about picking up their stuff.
+From the toys that are on fire to the vacuum monster, there are a few ways to get kids excited about picking up their stuff.

 Home Maintenance Tips Around the House